dansanderson/easyasm65/README.md

 * Maintains a minimal memory footprint when running your program or during editing, so you can use the full power of your computer.
 * Uses the MEGA65 screen editor's Edit mode for editing assembly language source code.
 * Assembles to memory for testing, or to disk files for distribution.
-* Can produce a single-file bootstrap loader.
+* Can produce a single-file bootstrap loader as part of your program.
 * Can store multiple memory segments compactly, with bootstrap code that positions segments automatically.
 * Preserves source code in memory while running your program, and exits cleanly from your program back to the screen editor with source code restored.
 Can restore source code manually after an abnormal exit.